bcgov/public-cloud-techdocs/docs/azure/get-started-with-azure/bc-govs-azure-landing-zone-overview.md

 [![Azure Monitor Baseline Alerts](../images/azure-monitor-baseline-alerts-policy-initiative-flow.svg "Azure Monitor Baseline Alerts")](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/media/azure-monitor-baseline-alerts-policy-initiative-flow.svg#lightbox)

+While Microsoft provides various "insights or solutions" for popular services (ie. [Storage Insights](https://learn.microsoft.com/en-us/azure/storage/common/storage-insights-overview), [VM Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-overview), [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview)), these do not cover everything.

+We have leveraged the [Azure Monitor Baseline Alerts (AMBA)](https://azure.github.io/azure-monitor-baseline-alerts/welcome/) to provide a starting point "What should be monitored in Azure?" for the Landing Zones.
+This includes a set of alerts that are based on Microsoft recommended practices for proactive monitoring, such as setting up [alerts](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview), [thresholds](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-dynamic-thresholds), and notifications for timely problem detection and response.
+Included in this, is a generic [Action Group](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups) and [Alert Processing Rule](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-processing-rules?tabs=portal) that can be used to send notifications to a variety of endpoints (email, SMS, etc.).

-While some default baselines have been implemented (primarily for regulatory compliance), each team is responsible for setting up [Alerts/Rules](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview) and [Action Groups](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups) based on their specific requirements.
+While these baselines have been implemented (primarily for regulatory compliance), each team is responsible for configuring the Alerts, and Action Group settings based on their specific requirements.

 For additional information and guidance, please refer to the Microsoft [Advanced Alerting Strategies for Azure Monitoring](https://techcommunity.microsoft.com/blog/startupsatmicrosoftblog/advanced-alerting-strategies-for-azure-monitoring/4268698) article.